-- 1. What are the program's practices for recruiting a diverse student population? - 2.
+- 66. What are the program's practices for recruiting a diverse student population? - 67.
 What are the academic admission criteria for incoming students?
 How are applicants screened based on academic standards?
 How well is this working?
 What are the challenges?
-What evidence do you have that your criteria distinguish between qualified and unqualified candidates? - 3.
+What evidence do you have that your criteria distinguish between qualified and unqualified candidates? - 68.
 What are the professional admission criteria for incoming students?
 How are applicants screened based on professional standards?
 How well is this working?
 What are the challenges the program experiences with this?
 What evidence do you have that your criteria distinguish between qualified and unqualified candidates?

-- 4. After admission, what formal and informal procedures are used to address concerns about a student's professional suitability?
-If a student is deemed professionally unsuitable, what formal and informal procedures are used to remove or counsel that student?
-Describe the success and challenges for the program. - 5.
-What are the non-negotiable academic and professional standards that students must meet?
+- 69. What are the non-negotiable academic and professional standards that students must meet?
 Be specific.
 How are these relayed to students?
-How are they enforced? - 6.
+How are they enforced? - 70.
+After admission, what formal and informal procedures are used to address concerns about a student's professional suitability?
+If a student is deemed professionally unsuitable, what formal and informal procedures are used to remove or counsel that student?
+Describe the success and challenges for the program. - 71.
+How does the program orientate and support international students?
+Describe the additional resources required and the implications of these from both the CYC program and the institution's perspectives. - 72.
 In the past three to four years, how many students left the program because of a failure to meet academic standards?
 Explain.
-What options do these individuals have to return to the program in the future if they desire? - 7.
+What options do these individuals have to return to the program in the future if they desire? - 73.
 In the past three to four years, how many students left the program because of a failure to meet professional standards?
 Explain.
-What options do these individuals have to return to the program in the future if they desire? - 8.
-Provide a narrative that explains how the program a) builds community within the CYC program and b) supports student participation in professional activities and scholarly activity.
-Provide examples of your successes. - 9.
+What options do these individuals have to return to the program in the future if they desire? - 74.
+Provide a narrative that explains how the program: a) builds community within the CYC program and b) supports student participation in professional activities and scholarly activity.
+Provide examples of your successes. - 75.
 Describe how the program helps students consider professional and personal options in the CYC profession.
-This may include formal opportunities and informal efforts to encourage reflexivity and reflection. - 10.
-Explain how the program integrates professional and academic goals in the program including curriculum, professional discourse, community engagement, etc. - 11.
+This may include formal opportunities and informal efforts to encourage reflexivity and reflection. - Explain how the program integrates professional and academic goals in the program including curriculum, professional discourse, community engagement, etc. - 77.
 Describe challenges faced by students in the program and how faculty and staff respond.
 Be specific.
-Explain in what ways these responses are congruent with CYC professional practice standards. - 12.
+Explain in what ways these responses are congruent with CYC professional practice standards. - 78.
 Describe institutional support services that enhance student success.
 Who specifically provides this support?
-How many students typically use these supports in a given academic year? - 13.
-Describe how professional practice ethics are practiced, modelled, and taught throughout the curriculum, in interactions, in assessments, etc. Be specific. - 14.
-How does the program ensure students' familiarity with and application of the provincial/national association's Code of Ethics throughout the students' time in your program, e.g., situational case studies, ethical dilemmas, role playing? - 15.
-How is the CYC Code of Ethics (provincial, national, etc.) woven throughout your curriculum?
-Be specific; provide examples.

-- 16. How has the program successfully resolved situations with students that involved ethical practices, values, and behaviours?
+How many students typically use these supports in a given academic year? - 79.
+How has the program successfully resolved situations with students that involved ethical practices, values, and behaviours?
 What resources were you able to use?
-What happens when such situations are not successfully resolved? - 17.
+What happens when such situations are not successfully resolved? - 80.
 Explain the process for facilitating student membership in your provincial/national CYC association.
-What is the process for faculty membership? - 18.
-How does the program ensure students are familiar with the provincial/national association competencies/outcomes for CYC professional practice? - 19.
+What is the process for faculty membership?

+- 81. How does the program ensure students are familiar with the provincial/national association competencies/outcomes for CYC professional practice? - 82.
 How does the program support students in their employment searches pending graduation?
-What is done to support students looking to further their CYC education after they have completed their credential? - 20.
-Reflect on relevant data and information from CYCEAB surveys/feedback methods and any additional institutional data that is appropriate in this section.
+What is done to support students looking to further their CYC education after they have completed their credential? - 83.
+Reflect on relevant data and information from CYCEAB surveys or other feedback methods and any additional institutional data that is appropriate in this section.